OGCraftMC/.github/profile/README.md

 # OGCraft

-OGCraft is a SMP Minecraft server focussed on
+OGCraft is a SMP Minecraft server focussed on providing an inclusive and non PTW public server for all to enjoy.

 **Quickstart:**
 - Join our [Discord](https://OGCraft.org/discord)